polytetralhx/4dm4analysis/journal/indexerror.md

 ### Hypothesis Testing Results

 From the following tests, we've run the test and the result is that the mean from original data is significantly different from the mean from validated data.
 Moreover, the mean from validated data is lower than the mean from original data.
 According to f-test, the differences of variances between original data and validated data is insignificance.
 We can conclude that this validation method (might be) a good approach to validate scores.
-However, more observation needs to be conducted.
+However, more observations need to be conducted.